yannicklerestif/meta-pojos/README.md

 This is enough to run another eclipse that has the plugin compiled from source.
 To do that, right-click `meta-pojos-plugin` and choose *Run As / Eclipse Application*.

-To build the whole project site, double-click `meta-pojos/meta-pojos-update-site/site.xml` and open the site `meta-pojos`.
+To build the project site, double-click `meta-pojos/meta-pojos-update-site/site.xml` and open the site `meta-pojos`.
 Clicking *Build All* is supposed to be enough, but I found out I have to remove the feature (right-click and then *Remove*) and add it again, being careful to choose the one with the version 1.1.0.qualifier, not the one with the qualifier resolved (e.g. 1.1.0.201504151448).
 Then, click *Build All*.
 You can then use the output as a local update site for any eclipse application (using *Help/Install New Software...* for a new installation, or *Help/Installation Details* for updating).